All Episodes

 And this administration insists that these people are moderate.

-Um you say a purge, you mean scrubbing the names that people like Phil and yourself accumulated since the founding of the Department of Homeland Security and maybe even prior.
+When you say a purge, you mean scrubbing the names that people like Phil and yourself accumulated since the founding of the Department of Homeland Security and maybe even prior.

-I I think it's more holistic than that, Sean.
+I think it's more holistic than that, Sean.

 They're operating with impunity right now today.

-Uh we saw Muslim Brotherhood affiliated personnel on TV at the response to the Orlando massacre.
+We saw Muslim Brotherhood affiliated personnel on TV at the response to the Orlando massacre.

-You know, from from inside the system, uh the same.
+From inside the system, the country.

 But again, I want to just give a timeline here.